endurantgames/52-first-dates/src/date_night/role_outside.md

   [Diamonds]{.diamonds} for they/them,<br/>
   [Clubs]{.clubs} for other pronouns.
 </span>,
-record those on the Outside Interference Sheet next to the exact card you played, and announce those to the other players.
+record those on the Opportunity Sheet next to the exact card you played, and announce those to the other players.

 As long as the card you played is active, the named NPC sticks around and interferes